 5. A scenic treehouse in Cave Junction, Oregon

 Who doesn’t want to stay high above the ground in a treehouse?
 The Out ‘n About Treehouses are home grown.
 The “treesort” is part of 36 acres of woods, right near Siskiyou National Forest.
+A treehouse is one of the most unique hotels in Oregon.
 There is a central facility that includes a kitchen, bathroom, and laundry.
 Breakfast is included in the price.
 Also available is zip-lining, rafting, hiking, and horseback riding.
 No phones, air-conditioning or tv available in the rooms.
 Be aware, only a few of the treehouse have bathrooms inside, so pay attention when booking.

 What to do in Cave Junction: The Oregon Caves National Monument is filled with marble caves available for guided tours.
 Drink wine along the Applegate Valley Wine Trail.
 Eat at Wild River Brewing and Pizza Company.